KireinaHoro/jsteward.moe/content/Gentoo FreeBSD/install-g-fbsd9.1-with-clang-and-upgrade-to-10.3.md

 over again.
 This article is for future reference and (probably?) save the future headaches and nightmares.

+## Install 9.1

+We need to install Gentoo FreeBSD 9.1 first in order to upgrade it to 10.3 later.

-## Setting up the installation environment
+### Setting up the installation environment

 Grab any FreeBSD installation media.
 A bootonly image will be fine as we'll only be using the Live CD feature.